JimMarcolina/flowClean-Plugin/Readme.md

 # **Description**

 FlowClean is an algorithm that automatically identifies and flags fluorescence anomalies in flow cytometry data so that these can be easily removed.
-The FlowClean algorithm utilizes the R statistical computing environment and is implemented in FlowJo as a plugin that integrates flowClean’s functionality into FlowJo version 10.1r7.
+The FlowClean algorithm utilizes the R statistical computing environment and is implemented in FlowJo as a plugin that integrates flowClean’s functionality into FlowJo version 10.1r7 or later.

 # **Dependencies**